liminalsunset/basic/README.md

 19. Then in your terminal run:

+** I changed this to specify pip3 for installs**

+In suddenly it works, either specifying or installing Django 4.0 has made all the difference in my linting so when I update this post all these notes, I will specify Django 4 and specify pip3

-    pip install python-decouple
+    pip3 install python-decouple

     Is python-decouple not working?
 Tried fix to uninstall decouple, decouple isn't installed, and python-decouple is, but it's still saying can't import config, yes I checked the install too--I even tried to install based on requirements.txt and requirements are already satisfied.
 So...

     other fixes include: installing python-decouple outside of venv, also just restarting the terminal >.>

-    pip freeze > requirements.txt (I would google this further, but basically it seems to just keep track of your dependencies)
+    pip3 freeze > requirements.txt (I would google this further, but basically it seems to just keep track of your dependencies)

     https://appdividend.com/2022/06/15/python-unresolved-import/ - could just be a pylance/interpreter thing as it's running locally, despite unresolved stuff.
 I tried pointing it accordingly and it still didn't resolve the linting? issue.